BrandonLeets/Getting-and-Cleaning-Data/Quiz4/quiz4.md

 http://data.worldbank.org/data-catalog/GDP-ranking-table
 http://data.worldbank.org/data-catalog/ed-stats

-Wealready have the first data set from question 2 so there is no reason to reload it
+We already have the first data set from question 2 so there is no reason to reload it

 ```{r}
 url <- "https://d396qusza40orc.cloudfront.net/getdata%2Fdata%2FEDSTATS_Country.csv"